 Sun Jihai joined Crystal Palace with teannate Fan Zhiyi in 1999 and became the first Chinese national to play in England.
 In 2002, he made a big move to Manchester City where he spent 7 seasons and became a regular starter for his first three seasons.
 However, he suffered an injury in his fourth season.
 He spent the rest of his career in and out of the lineup.
 He represented China at the WC Finals in 2002.

 CB: Jia Xiuquan (China)

-He was the Chinese captain from 1987 to 1992.
-In 1984, he won the MVP award at the Asian Cup.
-He joined FK Partizan in 1987 becoming one of the first Chinese to play in Europe.
-He played club football with Baiyi.
+Jia Xiuquan was the Chinese captain from 1987 to 1992.
+In 1984, he won the MVP award at the Asian Cup, where China finished second.
+He joined Yugoslavia's FK Partizan in 1987 becoming one of the first footballers from PRC to play in Europe.
+In China, he played club football with Baiyi.
 He later played in Malaysia and Japan.
 He played for Gamba Osaka during J-League's inaugural season.

 CB: Masami Ihara (Japan)

-He was the Asian player of the Year in 1995.
-He led Japan to its first ever World Cup in 1998.
+Masami Ihara was the Asian player of the Year in 1995.
+He was at one point Japan's all-time leading appearance record holder with 122.
+He led Japan to its first ever World Cup Finals in 1998.
 He was a star in the J-League throughout the 1990's.
 He spent most of his career with Yokohama Marinos.
 Later, Ihara played for Jublio Iwata and Urawa Reds.

 CB: Fan Zhiyi (China)